UNDP-Data/geohub-data-pipeline/README.md

 - `CONTAINER_NAME`
 - `ACCOUNT_URL`
 - `CONNECTION_STRING`
+- `SERVICE_BUS_CONNECTION_STRING`
+- `SERVICE_BUS_QUEUE_NAME`
 ### Usage

 To use the API, follow these steps:

 1. Deploy the Docker container to your AKS cluster by running the command `deployments/scripts/install.sh`.
-2. Upload a file on the Geohub dev app, or send a file upload to the endpoint by making a POST request to the external IP address of the service.
+2. Upload a file on the Geohub dev app.
+3. A message will be sent to the service bus queue with the filepath of the uploaded file, and the user token for authentication.
-3. The API will determine whether the file is a raster or vector file, then convert it to a COG or PMTiles format and store it in the user's "datasets" directory in Azure.
+4. The API will determine whether the file is a raster or vector file, then convert it to a COG or PMTiles format and store it in the user's "datasets" directory in Azure.